JeroenGro/InHolland-PHPMail/README.md

 PHP mail example.

 # Requirements
 In order for mail to work you'll have to install papercut.
-This will setup local SMTP server which php communicates to.
+This will setup a local SMTP server.
 Download url for papercut: https://papercut.codeplex.com/ Papercut will catch the e-mail that has been sent by PHP.